hamadkiema1991/Shots-in-football/Readme.md

 fit_model.py is a file that contains the fit model from free kicks of crossing and shooting.
-To fit these models we used th following features: the distance, distance squared, distance cube, adjusted distance, adjusted distance squared, adjusted distance cube, aangle and arc length for cross and shoot
+To fit these models we used th following features: the distance, distance squared, distance cube, adjusted distance, adjusted distance squared, adjusted distance cube, aangle and arc length for cross and shoot.
+## Plotting